 Melissa is passionate about growing the notion that children are raised at community level and in an environment where each of us plays a part in the delivery of best outcomes for children and families.
 Melissa support’s children’s developing sense of independence and recognise them as active citizens in the here and now.
 She believes that it is a strong sense of belonging that helps to shape who we are and who we are destined to become.
 Melissa is committed to high quality early childhood education and care and it is for this reason that she is committed to working with the team at Glen Education.
 Melissa is keen to support kindergarten communities to embrace and highlight best practice.

 Melissa is an inspiring presenter who aims to support people to make positive and innovative changes in the workplace.
 Melissa believes in building collaborative relationships which empower its members to be advocates for children and families.
 Melissa believes it is important to leave a legacy that future generations can be proud of and continue to grow.
 Enabling early childhood professionals to critically evaluate and identify new and effective ways to plan and implement an emergent, play based curriculum is also Melissa’s area of expertise.
-Melissa’s recent experience includes training and assessing, early childhood consulting, managing the children’s program at Gowrie Victoria and is currently the General Manager and Educational Leader with the Glen Eira Kindergarten Association (Glen Education) Inc. Melissa endeavors to find the uniqueness in each person and to assist them to appreciate it in both their own work and the work of others.
+Melissa’s recent experience includes training and assessing, early childhood consulting, managing the children’s program at Gowrie Victoria and is currently the General Manager, Operations, Education and Pedagogy with Glen Education Inc. Melissa endeavors to find the uniqueness in each person and to assist them to appreciate it in both their own work and the work of others.
 Melissa acknowledges that the future is uncertain; that we don’t know is what knowledge our children will need in order to succeed.
 There will be challenges to overcome and joys to embrace.
 Melissa believes that fostering creative problem solving and a belief in the capacity to succeed leads to an investment in the quality of our today and the enrichment of our tomorrow.